 Petalpalooza takes place at the Yards Park at 355 Water Street Southeast in Washington, D.C.
 Attendees are encouraged to take public transportation.
 The closest Metro stop is Navy Yard-Ballpark (use the green line).
 There are also Capital Bikeshare stations located nearby and around the city; the service is available 24 hours a day, seven days a week.
 For tips on getting to the other festival events, check out these Cherry Blossom Festival transportation resources.

 Other Cherry Blossom Festival Events

 When the cherry blossoms begin to bloom in the nation's capital around late March, fundraising events and special occasions are already in full swing.

-On March 15, 2018, the festivities kick off with the Pink Tie Party Present by Ana, a fundraiser benefiting the festival that offers guests samplings of D.C. cuisine, an open bar, and live entertainment while mingling with over 800 local influencers and trendsetters.
-Festival Night at the Cherry Blossom Pub on March 20 is another fundraiser that invites guests to enjoy the elaborate decorations and specially-designed cocktails for an evening of mingling with Washington's most influential.
+On March 22, 2019, the festivities kick off with the Pink Tie Party Presented by Ana, a fundraiser benefiting the festival that offers guests samplings of D.C. cuisine, an open bar, and live entertainment while mingling with over 800 local influencers and trendsetters.
+Festival Night at the Cherry Blossom Pub on March 20, 2019 is another fundraiser that invites guests to enjoy the elaborate decorations and specially-designed cocktails for an evening of mingling with Washington's most influential.

-Other events occur throughout the rest of March and half of April, and the Southwest Waterfront Fireworks Festival close out the official celebrations on April 14.
+Other events occur throughout the rest of March and half of April.
 Be sure to stop by some of the Japanese heritage exhibits and festivals throughout the month if you're visiting Washington, D.C.